Darkwing42/emitter.py/README.md

 # remove all the events
 emitter.remove()

-# remove all the listeners of the specific event
+# remove all the listeners of this event
 emitter.remove("click")

 # remove only one specific listener of the event